 The word “warfare” summons images of bombs bursting in air, tanks rolling across scarred battlefields and the rat-a-tat of gunfire.
 But technological advances in warfare are making war invisible as tools like infrared lasers, fire control radars and cyberweapons are increasingly being deployed.

-As these tools evolve, many conventional weapons are losing some of their punch.
+As technological warfare evolves, many conventional weapons are losing some of their punch.
 Rather than replacing such weapons, the evolving arsenal of invisible weapons enhances them and introduces new levels of complexity to warfare.

 In the movies, lasers shoot colorful streams of light that can set distant objects aflame.
 Only the latter part is accurate.
 The infrared lasers used for military purposes are invisible but can actually heat up distant targets.
 A powerful laser can heat the explosive in an artillery shell to trigger an explosion or shoot down drones.